The Basics of 4C Hair Care

-In all things hair, silk reigns supreme for its properties, feel and durability.
+When it comes to fabrics, silk reigns supreme for its properties, feel and durability.
 But can the differences between the fibres in silk and those of synthetic satin make a difference to you?

 Silk is a natural fabric produced by silkworms.
 The silkworm feeds on mulberry leaves and spins its cocoon out of silk fibres.
 Once the moth has left its cocoon, the fibres are steamed and spun into silk.
-This is what we use in our silk hair wraps and pillowcases.
-Satin, on the other hand, is the weave of a fabric.
-For a material to be labelled as satin, it has to be composed of long filament fibres – natural silk, polyester, nylon or rayon – woven together with a minimum number of interlacings.

 View this post on Instagram